 - Review the integration features below and decide specifications needed for your organization.

 - Define the Drive structure your organization wants to use in connecting the integration.

-- Connect the integration at the application level.
+- App managers connect the integration at the application level.

 - Site owners connect their integration profile to their Simpplr profile.